ahrnbom/rabloromi/README.md

-# Rablorömi for Python
+# RablorÃ¶mi for Python

-This is a Python implementation of a Hungarian card game called Rablrömi, or rather, my family's variant of it.
+This is a Python implementation of a Hungarian card game called RablrÃ¶mi, or rather, my family's variant of it.
 The game is sometimes known as Robber's Rummy in English.

 The idea is to implement it in Python, with a web interface in HTML/JS to allow online play, both in real time and as a correspondance game (although real time, with some kind of VOIP solution like Discord, is probably the most fun).